hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

     group: root
     mode: '0600'
   notify:
-    - Apply netplan configuration
+    - Apply Netplan configuration
 ```

-These tasks make sure netplan is installed with the [apt module][apt],
+These tasks make sure Netplan is installed with the [apt module][apt],
 configure it with the template and the [template module][template] and trigger
 the event to apply the network configuration with [notify][notify] if the
 configuration file is changed.
 All tasks need root privileges to manipulate the